mrcavalcanti/mosaicoo/docs/sources/developers/plugins/custom-panel-option-editors.md

 Option editors can access the results from the last query.
 This lets you update your editor dynamically, based on the data returned by the data source.

 > **Note:** This feature was introduced in 7.0.3.
-Anyone using an older version of Grafana will see an error when using your plugin.
+Anyone using an older version of Mosaicoo will see an error when using your plugin.

 The editor context is available through the `context` prop.
 The data frames returned by the data source are available under `context.data`.